-When and Where: fixed date 14th January every year, Celebrated all over India but best place to celebrate is North India and state of Gujarat- Famous International kite flying festival held at Ahmedabad every year.
+When and Where: fixed date 14th January every year, Celebrated all over India but the best place to celebrate is North India and the state of Gujarat- the Famous International kite flying festival held at Ahmedabad every year.

-one of the Popular cultural festivals in India, celebrated in South Indian state Kerala as homecoming of king Bahubali.
-Onam is harvest festival, mostly falls in September-October and celebrated for 10 days.
-Like other Indian religious festivals, people wear traditional clothes, adorn houses with flower and prepare Onasadya (elaborate meal of about 13 dishes).
-Many events such as famous Kerala Boat Races, Kathakali dance, Mask dance, folk songs are part of celebrations.
-Onam is New year Day for Malayalis.
+one of the Popular cultural festivals in India celebrated in the South Indian state Kerala as a homecoming of king Bahubali.
+Onam is a harvest festival, that mostly falls in September-October and is celebrated for 10 days.
+Like other Indian religious festivals, people wear traditional clothes, adorn houses with flowers and prepare Onasadya (an elaborate meal of about 13 dishes).
+Many events such as the famous Kerala Boat Races, Kathakali dance, Mask dance, and folk songs are part of celebrations.
+Onam is New year’s Day for Malayalis.